opennode/nodeconductor-plus/docs/guide/aws.rst

-AWS images
+AWS Images
 ----------

-AWS Images should be maintained manually in django admin.
-Periodic job will only make sure that all images exists and have proper names.
+AWS images should be maintained manually through /admin.
+Periodic job will make sure if all configured images exist and have proper names.